venomlinux/handbook/book/writing_port.md

 - fakeroot
 - scratchpkg-utils

-> Note: Install the dependencies using scratch, if you haven't already.
+> Note: Install the dependencies using `scratch`, if you haven't already.

 ## Create local repository

-I reccomend creating a local repository, in your home directory.
+I reccommend creating a local repository, in your home directory.

 ```
 $ mkdir myports